fcelda/nsec5-draft/nsec5.md

 The server must prove the following facts:

-* Existence of closest encloser c.example.com.
+* Existence of closest encloser c.example.org.

-* Non-existence of wildcard at closest encloser *.c.example.com
+* Non-existence of wildcard at closest encloser *.c.example.org.

-* Non-existence of next closer b.c.example.com
+* Non-existence of next closer b.c.example.org.

 To do this, the server returns:

-* An NSEC5PROOF RR for c.example.com and an NSEC5 RR "matching" c.example.com
+* An NSEC5PROOF RR for c.example.com and a signed
+  NSEC5 RR "matching" c.example.org
   its with Wildcard flag cleared.
-(Note: the "matching" NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.com.)
+(Note: the "matching" NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.org.)
 Per {{precompute}}, this NSEC5PROOF RR may be precomputed.
+NSEC5 RRs are always precomputed.

+* An NSEC5PROOF RR for b.c.example.org and a signed
+  NSEC5 RR "covering" b.c.example.org
+  (The NSEC5 hash of b.c.example.org sorts in canonical order between the "covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.)
+This
+  NSEC5PROOF RR must be computed on-the-fly.
+NSEC5 RRs are always precomputed.

+## No Data Example, Opt-Out Not In Effect

+Consider a query for a type MX record for c.example.org.

+The server must prove the following facts:

+* Existence of c.example.org. for any type other than MX or CNAME

+To do this, the server returns:

-* An NSEC5PROOF RR for b.c.example.com and NSEC5 RR "covering" b.c.example.com
+* An NSEC5PROOF RR for c.example.com and a signed NSEC5 RR "matching" c.example.org
+  its with CNAME and MX Type Bits cleared.
+(Note: the "matching" NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.org.)
+Per {{precompute}}, this NSEC5PROOF RR may be precomputed.
+NSEC5 RRs are always precomputed.

+## No Data Example, Opt-Out In Effect

+[Sharon has no idea how to make such an example.
+Jan, want to try?]

+## Wildcard Example

+[Sharon is not sure this is correct.
+Please check my work!]

+Consider a query for a type TXT record for foo.a.example.org.

+The server must prove the following facts:

+* Existence of the TXT record for the wildcard *.a.example.org

+* Non-existence of the next closer name foo.a.example.org.

+To do this, the server returns:

+* A signed TXT record for *.a.example.org.
+[Garr this is not exactly correct its the crazy DNSSEC label match thing.
+But its a distraction here...!
+    Maybe we should just cite the RFC that shows how to do this.
+    If someone knows what RFC that is, please go ahead and cite it.]

+* An NSEC5PROOF RR for foo.a.example.com and
-  (The NSEC5 hash of b.c.example.com sorts in canonical order between the "covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.)
+    a signed NSEC5 RR "covering" foo.a.example.com.
+(The NSEC5 hash of foo.a.example.org sorts in canonical order between the "covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.)
 This NSEC5PROOF RR must be computed on-the-fly.
+NSEC5 RRs are always precomputed.

+## Wildcard No Data Example

+[Sharon is not sure this is correct.
+Please check my work!]

+Consider a query for a type MX record for foo.a.example.org.

+The server must prove the following facts:

+* Existence of wildcard at closest encloser *.a.example.org. for any type other than MX or CNAME.

+* Non-existence of the next closer name foo.a.example.org.

+To do this, the server returns:

+* An NSEC5PROOF RR for a.example.com and a signed NSEC5 RR "matching" c.example.org
+  its with its Wildcard flag set and its CNAME and MX Type Bits cleared.
+  (Note: the "matching" NSEC5 RR has its owner name equal to the NSEC5 hash of a.example.org.)
+Per {{precompute}}, this NSEC5PROOF RR may be precomputed.
+NSEC5 RRs are always precomputed.

+* An NSEC5PROOF RR for foo.a.example.com and
+    a signed NSEC5 RR "covering" foo.a.example.com.
+(The NSEC5 hash of foo.a.example.org sorts in canonical order between the "covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.)
+This NSEC5PROOF RR must be computed on-the-fly.
+NSEC5 RRs are always precomputed.

 # Change Log